TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 - Space Member (if they are the page creator/owner)

 1. Obtain permission_id (required) and actor_user_id (required).
+2. Use get_user to retrieve the user record.
+3. Use get_permissions to verify the user is a space admin or get_page to verify the user is the page owner.
-2. Call get_permissions to retrieve the permission details for auditing and verification prior to removal.
+4. Call get_permissions to retrieve the permission details for auditing and verification prior to removal.
-3. Call manage_permissions to delete the permission record.
+5. Then call manage_permissions to delete the permission record.
-4. Create an audit entry with create_new_audit_trail.
+6. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**

 - Permission record not found
 - Permission deletion failed

----

-## Add Page Restriction

-**Use this SOP when:** Applying a specific 'view' or 'edit' restriction to a page for a user or group.

-**Who can perform:**

-- Space Member (with 'edit' permission or higher)
-- Space Admin

-1. Obtain page_id (required), restriction_type (required: 'view' or 'edit'), restricted_to_id (required), restricted_to_type (required: 'user' or 'group'), and actor_user_id (required).
-2. Call get_page_restriction to check for pre-existing restriction and prevent duplication.
-3. Call manage_page_restrictions to enforce the restriction by creating the record.
-4. Create an audit entry with create_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**

-- Page not found
-- Restricted entity (user or group) not found
-- Restriction already exists
-- Restriction creation failed

 ---